 Charles is a strong advocate for trans representation in the theatre industry and autonomous casting for trans roles.
 In late 2016 he formed a Facebook group for trans and gender non-conforming performance-based artists, in order to develop a community of emerging queer artists who can support and collaborate with each other.
 He is also an advocate for accessibility in theatre and making theatre spaces more than just wheelchair accessible, and a strong proponent for autonomous casting in disabled roles.

-As a poet, Charles has performed in multiple places including Sydney’s CARAVAN SLAM, the Sydney University Dramatic Society, and Rose Bay Secondary College as part of educational seminars on performance poetry he ran.
-He has had writing published in ARNA, Sydney University’s Honi Soit, and Archer Magazine, among others, and has edited for the literary journals ARNA and Carillon.
+As a poet, Charles has performed in multiple places including Sydney’s Caravan Slam, the Sydney University Dramatic Society, and Rose Bay Secondary College as part of educational seminars on performance poetry he ran.
+In 2018 he performed in Mama Alto’s inaugural Club Mama variety night at Griffin Theatre’s Batch Festival.
+He has been published in ARNA, Honi Soit, Audrey Journal, and Archer Magazine, among others, and has edited for the literary journals ARNA and Carillon.

 In his spare time Charles watches horror films, collects neckwear, and acts as a father figure to almost everyone he meets.
 He is available for dates always.